 Whatever it is, I guarantee you want to get some for yourself.
 The short flight from Nassau to the Staniel Cay airstrip is breathtaking on a clear day, and affords you the opportunity to figure out just how to describe the swirls of color you see below.

 Isn’t it funny that I’ve traveled all around the world, and the country closest to the place where I grew up turns out to be one of the best?
-Honest to goodness, I’d get married here, I’d honeymoon here and I’d even consider living here if I could find a way to make it work.
+Honest to goodness, I’d get married here (UPDATE: I DID!), I’d honeymoon here (UPDATE: WE DID!) and I’d even consider living here if I could find a way to make it work.

 There’s much more Bahamas goodness to come.
 For now, I hope you’ve enjoyed this quick look at Staniel Cay in 5 words – Out, Embrace, Sustainability, Kalik and Turquoise.